justinnoor/pfhowto/README.md

 The image should now show some graphical data.

 ## Conclusion

 We now have a portable base ruleset that can serve as a formidable starting point for all new droplets.
-Refer to the sample rulesets below, make copies of them and tuck them away somewhere safe.
+Refer to the sample rulesets below as a reference.
 Do not blindly copy them without analyzing your exact needs.
-They are intended to be building blocks that can be molded into any scenario.
-Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully you also picked up a few tips on Unix networking.
+Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully you picked up a few tips on Unix networking.
 See you in the next one!

 ### Sample ruleset 1 (identical to step 7)
 ```